rancher-sandbox/hypper.io/content/blog/2021/08/using-maxsat-for-resolving-deps.md

 on a cluster that several charts depend on.
 Think of Hypper as bringing the usual Linux package management to Kubernetes Helm charts.

-Checking all the charts so see if their dependencies are correctly installed or there's some missing is not an easy task.
+Checking all the charts to see if their dependencies are correctly installed or there are some missing is not an easy task.
 This is called a "Satisfiability problem", or SAT, for friends.
 In fact, solving a SAT problem it's an [NP-Complete problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#Unrestricted_satisfiability_(SAT))!.